What is Ovarian Cancer?

 - Stromal tumors, begin in the ovarian tissue that contains hormone-producing cells.
 These tumors are diagnosed at an earlier stage unlike other ovarian tumors.

 In the early stages, there are few or no symptoms.
 If symptoms do occur, they may resemble those of other conditions, such as premenstrual syndrome, irritable bowel syndrome, or a temporary bladder problem.
-However, in ovarian cancer, the symptoms will worsen.
-They include:
+However the symptoms will worsen and the ovarian cancer may include: